-Under federal regulations, you are required to expend federal funds only as approved in your Financial Clearance Memorandum (FCM).
-The COPS Office realizes that agencies and organizations may need to reprogram award funds and has provided this fact sheet for CPD, LEMHWA, and PASS recipients to assist with the process.
+Under federal regulations, you are required to expend federal funds only as approved in your award package.
+The COPS Office realizes that agencies and organizations may need to reprogram award funds and has provided this fact sheet to assist with the process.
 If you require any reprogramming of award funds, please see table 1 for next steps.